Answered By: Jackie Stevens Last Updated: Feb 08, 2019 Views: 1502

 Chicago 17th edition Notes style prescribes the use of the short form consistently across footnotes, replacing the use of 'ibid.'.
 The EndNote Chicago 17th Footnote output style is currently only available as a download from endnote.com, not as a default style within EndNote.
 Downloading the Chicago 17th style is preferable to editing Chicago 16th.
 See links below for more information.

 The following instruction is relevant to editing EndNote's Chicago 16th Footnote output style.

-Making this change to the Chicago output style in EndNote will entail creating a "new" style.
+Making a change to the Chicago 16th output style in EndNote will entail creating a "new" style.

 Choose Edit > Output Styles > Edit Chicago 16th Footnote

 Under the Footnotes heading, follow the changes outlined below:

 - Repeated citations subheading: select Use the short form and No special handling.

 - Templates subheading: uncheck When using the short form, include title field only to disambiguate.

 - Author Lists subheading: to make the Author name to appear, under Subsequent works by the same author, choose Print the author list as defined above: